Navajo Wars: 1864: The Long Walk

 Without food or shelter to sustain them through the winters, and continuously chased by the U.S. Army, groups of Navajo began to surrender.

 Starting in January 1864, many bands and their leaders—Barboncito, Armijo, and finally in 1866 Manuelito—surrendered or were captured and made what is called the "Long Walk" to the Bosque Redondo reservation at Fort Sumner, New Mexico.

-Between 1000-2000 Navajo evaded capture and never surrendered, taking refuge in the Grand Canyon, Black Mesa, Navajo Mountain, Echo Cliffs, and along the Colorado: Hoskinini, Kayelli, Old Scarbreast (Spaneshank), Daghaa Sikaad, Blackhorse, Old Arrow, Peokon and Many Wishkers were their leaders.
+Between 1000 and 2000 Navajo evaded capture and never surrendered, taking refuge in the Grand Canyon, Black Mesa, Navajo Mountain, Echo Cliffs, and along the Colorado: Hoskinini, Kayelli, Old Scarbreast (Spaneshank), Daghaa Sikaad, Blackhorse, Old Arrow, Peokon and Many Wishkers were their leaders.

 One Navajo elder said of the Long Walk:

 By slow stages we traveled eastward by present Gallup and Shush Bìtó, Bear Spring, which is now called Fort Wingate.
 You ask how they treated us?
 If there was room, the soldiers put the women and children on the wagons.
 Some even let them ride behind them on their horses.
 I have never been able to understand a people who killed you one day and on the next played with your children ...